silverstripe/silverstripe-framework/docs/en/reference/cms-architecture.md

 The most prominent example of this is the usage of [jQuery UI](http://jqueryui.com) for dialogs and buttons.

 The CMS includes the jQuery.entwine inspector.
-Press Ctrl+` to bring down the inspector.
+Press Ctrl+` ("backtick") to bring down the inspector.
 You can then click on any element in the CMS to see which entwine methods are bound to any particular element.

 ## JavaScript and CSS dependencies via Requirements and Ajax